 Supply Chain Predictive Analytics and Logistics

 With logistics front and center, companies are using supply chain predictive analytics to ensure those parts and products have the best chance of making it to their desired locations on time and in their expected condition.
-This critical link in the supply chain must utilize as much relevant data as possible.
+As a critical link in the supply chain, logistics leaders require as much relevant data as they can get their hands on.
 Simply checking a few weather reports and choosing the standard mode of transportation is no longer sufficient.

-Today’s supply chain predictive analytics uses sophisticated technology that can make logistics predictions more accurate further out so smart decisions can be made.
-Unlike manual reporting, supply chain predictive analytics combines big data with “little” data to paint a comprehensive picture of what may happen up to 10 days before tender.
-The software detects risks such as:
+Today’s supply chain predictive analytics uses sophisticated technology that improves the accuracy and speed of logistics predictions so leaders can make data-driven decisions with greater confidence.
+Unlike manual reporting, supply chain predictive analytics combines different types of data from various sources.
+It leverages big data and “little” data to paint a comprehensive picture of what may happen up to 10 days before tender.

 It doesn’t always take a massive storm to slow shipments.
 Sometimes, it’s much simpler, such as black ice, high winds or even dust storms.
 These and many other weather events can happen anywhere along the intended lane.
 It would take a person hours, if not days, to collate all of the weather forecasts across the entire shipment route.
 The software, however, can amass this data on an hourly basis for 7-10 days out and then provide an analysis of its timing.
 It can even map the risks on a map by lane, by market, or a single plant.

 Extreme temperatures may not impact the lane, but they can affect the quality of the products being shipped.
 Many products need to be kept at a constant temperature and any temperature fluctuations can render the products useless or even harmful.
-When companies know the temperature ranges for every leg of the shipment journey, they can not only protect the freight, but they can make informed decisions about which mode of transportation is best, if a refrigerated truck is necessary, or if another lane would be less risky.
+When companies know the temperature ranges for every leg of the shipment journey, they can not only protect the freight, but they can make informed decisions.
+Quickly, leaders can determine which mode of transportation is best, if a refrigerated truck is necessary, or if another lane would be less risky, for instance.